 - 1. On the Synchronization Server Configuration console main menu, type the number corresponding to Sync Classes. - 2.
-On the Sync Class management menu, type 3 to view and edit an existing Sync Class.
+On the Sync Class management menu, type the number corresponding to viewing and editing an existing Sync Class.
 Assume that only one Sync Class has been defined thus far. - 3.
 Verify that the Sync Pipe and Sync Class exist. - 4.
-On the Sync Class Properties menu, type 4 to specify the source LDAP filter (include-filter property) that defines which source entries are to be included in the Sync Class. - On the Include-Filter Property menu, type 2 to add a filter value.
+On the Sync Class Properties menu, type the number specifying the source LDAP filter (include-filter property) that defines which source entries are to be included in the Sync Class. - 5.
+On the Include-Filter Property menu, type the number corresponding to adding a filter value.
 For this example, type (objectclass=person).
 You will prompted to enter another filter.
-Press Enter or Return to continue.
-On the menu, enter 1 to use the value when specifying it.

-6. On the Sync Class Properties menu, type 7 for the auto-mapped-source-attribute property.
-When you change the value from "-all-" to a specific attribute, then only the specified attribute is automatically mapped from the Source topology to the Destination topology.

-On the Auto-Mapped-Source-Attribute Property menu, type 2 to add the source attributes that will be automatically mapped to the Destination attributes of the same name.
+Press Enter to continue.
+On the menu, enter 1 to use the value when specifying it. - 6.
+On the Sync Class Properties menu, type the number corresponding to the auto-mappedsource-attribute property.
+When you change the value from "-all-" to a specific attribute, then only the specified attribute is automatically mapped from the Source topology to the Destination topology. - 7.
+On the Auto-Mapped-Source-Attribute Property menu, type the number corresponding to adding the source attributes that will be automatically mapped to the Destination attributes of the same name.
 When prompted, enter each attribute, and then press Enter.

+'''

+Enter another value for the 'auto-mapped-source-attribute' property

+[continue]: uid

+Enter another value for the 'auto-mapped-source-attribute' property

+[continue]: userPassword

+Enter another value for the 'auto-mapped-source-attribute' property

+[continue]: objectclass

-Enter another value for the 'auto-mapped-source-attribute' property [continue]: uid Enter another value for the 'auto-mapped-source-attribute' property [continue]: userPassword Enter another value for the 'auto-mapped-source-attribute' property [continue]: objectclass Enter another value for the 'auto-mapped-source-attribute' property [continue]:
+Enter another value for the 'auto-mapped-source-attribute' property

+[continue]:

+'''

-- On the Auto-Mapped-Source-Attribute Property menu, type 3 to remove one or more values.
-In this example, we want to remove the "-all-" value, so that only the objectclass, uid, and userPassword attributes are only synchronized. - 8.
-On the Auto-Mapped-Source-Attribute Property menu, press Enter to accept the values. - 9.
-On the Sync Class Properties menu, type 8 to exclude some attributes from the synchronization process.
+- 8. On the Auto-Mapped-Source-Attribute Property menu, type the number corresponding to removing one or more values.
+In this example, we want to remove the "-all-" value, so that only the objectclass, uid, and userPassword attributes are only synchronized. - 9.
+On the Auto-Mapped-Source-Attribute Property menu, press Enter to accept the values. - 10.On the Sync Class Properties menu, type the number corresponding to excluding some attributes from the synchronization process.
 Because we are using the objectclass=person filter, we must exclude the cn, givenName, and sn attributes.

-Type 2 to add one or more attributes, and then add each attribute that you want to exclude on the excluded-auto-mapped-source-attributes Property menu.
+Enter the menu number corresponding to adding one or more attributes, and then add each attribute that you want to exclude on the excluded-auto-mapped-source-attributes Property menu.
 Here, we want to exclude the cn, and sn attributes, which are required attributes of the Person objectclass.
 We also exclude the givenName attribute, which is an optional attribute of the inetOrgPerson objectclass.

+'''

+Enter another value for the 'excluded-auto-mapped-source-attributes' property

+[continue]: givenName

+Enter another value for the 'excluded-auto-mapped-source-attributes' property

+[continue]: sn

-Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: givenName Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: sn Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]:
+Enter another value for the 'excluded-auto-mapped-source-attributes' property

+[continue]:

+'''

-10. On the Excluded-Auto-Mapped-Source-Attributes Property menu, confirm your selections, and then press Enter to accept the changes.
+11.On the Excluded-Auto-Mapped-Source-Attributes Property menu, confirm your selections, and then press Enter to accept the changes.

-Note If you have a situation where you use entryUUID as a correlation attribute, you may encounter some attribute uniqueness errors while using the resync tool.
-Two ways to fix this are: 1) set the excluded-auto-mapped-source-attributes property value to entryUUID on the Sync Class configuration menu, or 2) run resync with the excludeDestinationAttr entryUUID argument. ------ -- for the server-group to "all-servers".
-You can use bin/dsconfig with the --applyChangeTo server-group in non-interactive mode to turn off schema checking on all of the servers in the group.
+Note: If you have a situation where you use entryUUID as a correlation attribute, you may encounter some attribute uniqueness errors while using the resync tool.
+Two ways to fix this are: 1) set the excluded-auto-mapped-source-attributes property value to entryUUID on the Sync Class configuration menu, or 2) run resync with the --excludeDestinationAttr entryUUID argument.